tmusolf/KMLtoOSMAndGPX/README.md

 It is unfortunate that OSMAnd does not allow each track in an imported GPX file to have it's attributes (color, width, transparency, arrows, start/stop, split) independenlty managed.
-In addition, the <desc> tag is ignored both in the main <trk>
-tag and also in <extensions>.
-The only <desc> that is used is one for the entire file contained in the <metadata><extensions> tag.
+In addition, the desc tag is ignored both in the main trk tag and also in extensions.
+The only desc tag that is used by OSMAnd is one for the entire file contained in the metadata/extensions tag.

 If the GPX file has more than 2 and 50 or less tracks you will be given the option to import the GPX file as separate tracks.
 OSMAnd creates separate gpx files, one